University of Dallas Tower

 Jonathan J. Sanford, PhD, is the 10th president of the University of Dallas, having assumed the position in 2021.
 As president, Dr. Sanford has dedicated his efforts to leading the University of Dallas to more fully realizing its calling as a premier Catholic liberal arts university by means of a thoroughgoing commitment to academic excellence, a distinctive and thoroughly nurturing approach to forming the character of our students, and the cultivation of true magnanimity in service to church and society.

-As provost, Dr. Matthias Vorwerk oversees the University of Dallas’ three academic colleges, the university library and Student Affairs.
+As provost, Dr. Matthias Vorwerk oversees the University of Dallas’ three academic colleges, the university library and Student Life.
 A native of Detmold, Germany, Vorwerk’s academic expertise is in ancient philosophy, the works of Plato and Plotinus, and the philosophy of human nature.
 In 1998, he received his Ph.D. from the University of Münster.
 Vorwerk has written or co-authored four books in German on Plotinus and the history of Platonism, published numerous articles and papers for academic publications and conferences, and is a member of the Board of Directors of American Friends of the Alexander von Humboldt-Foundation.

 Ashton Ellis, JD, PhD, brings an extensive academic background and philanthropic experience to the role.
 Ellis served for nearly 10 years in fundraising at Hillsdale College, where he oversaw a nationwide team responsible for helping high-networth families make legacy-defining gifts.
 Prior to Hillsdale College, he taught at Pepperdine’s School of Public Policy and was a consultant to the Diocese of Orange in the fight to resist California’s legalizing assisted suicide.
 He was also awarded a bioethics fellowship by the Paul Ramsey Institute and a Novak Journalism Fellowship by The Fund for American Studies.